 “Ohio Boundary: Lake Erie” Art Exhibition

 From May 26-June 30, enjoy a special exhibit at the Train Station, titled “Ohio Boundary: Lake Erie.”
-The exhibit will be available to view on Fridays from 3-5 p.m. and will conclude with a special reception and book signing with the artists on June 30 from 5-7 p.m.
+The exhibit will be available to view on Fridays from 3-5 p.m. and will conclude with a special reception and book signing with the artist on June 30 from 5-7 p.m.

 About “Ohio Boundary: Lake Erie”

 Lynn Whitney, Associate Professor, emerita, School of Art, and George Bullerjahn, PhD, Distinguished Research Professor Emeritus of Biological Sciences, started working together in the fall of 2021.
 While both retired this year from Bowling Green State University, their separate efforts continue to raise awareness about the critical state in which Lake Erie again finds herself.

 A few years ago, Bullerjahn invited Whitney, along with several other colleagues and students, to participate in his research supported by the Center for Fresh Waters and Human Health.
 Whitney knew there was trouble beneath the surface but had only a general knowledge.
 She did not know the underlying changes in the condition of the lake.
 Her pictures, which she has been making since 2009, wanted and needed the framework of Bullerjahn’s scientific expertise.

 The North American Great Lakes represent over 20% of the surface fresh water on Earth.
 Lake Erie, being the shallowest of the lakes, and having the highest population in its basin, is under continuous assault by the forces of human activity, invasive species and climate change.
 The waters, seemingly endless, are an abundant, yet fragile resource.
 Fisheries, water quality and coastlines are now drastically different following the displacement of indigenous peoples by European settlers.